Honey Garlic Shrimp Stir Fry

 Expert Tips

-When ready, I remove the shrimp from the sauce.
+To serve, I remove the shrimp from the sauce with a slotted spoon.
 However, thanks to a suggestion from my husband, in the future, I will reserve some of the cooking sauce for dipping!
 It was that good.

 Add this one to your recipe book because you will want to make it more than once.
 If you want to add just a bit of dazzle to the flavor – a teaspoon of ground ginger will work well.